• Skip to primary navigation

 Instructions

-• Put the olive oil and the finely chopped onion into a skillet or deep frying pan and cook until the onion starts to soften.
-Add the sausage meat and continue cooking on medium heat until the sausage is slightly browned.
+• In a skillet or deep frying pan, heat the olive oil over medium heat.
+Add the chopped onion and sauté until it starts to soften.
+Add the sausage meat to the pan.
+Cook, stirring frequently, until the sausage is slightly browned.

 • Add the chopped radicchio to the sausage and onion and mix.
-Also add salt and pepper to taste.
+Also, add salt and pepper to taste.
 Continue cooking on a low heat until all the radicchio has wilted.
-Add the heavy cream and mix everything together well.
-Continue cooking for 5 minutes.

-• Put a pot of water onto boil for the pasta.
-Add salt once it starts to boil and bring to the boil again.
-Cook the pasta al dente, according to the instructions on the packet.
-Save a little pasta cooking water and drain the pasta.
+• Bring a large pot of water to a boil.
+Add salt once it boils and bring it to a boil again.
+Cook the pasta al dente according to the package instructions.
+Reserve a cup of pasta cooking water before draining.

 Notes